Last updated on August 30th, 2022

 Peanuts carry effective nutritious properties beneficial for people diagnosed with type 2 diabetes.
 Consumption of peanuts and peanut products assists in:

-When people wish to munch on anything;, biscuits, chips, cookies, and peanuts are the easiest alternatives available on the house shelves.
+When people wish to munch anything; biscuits, chips, cookies, and peanuts are the easiest alternative available on the house shelves.
 In the case of diabetics, it can be a bit tricky.
 For them, they must first check that their food habits do not spike their blood glucose levels too rapidly.
 That’s why they must think before consuming every single dish.

 On the other hand, peanuts also carry a few significant risks.
 If you are a type 2 diabetic patient, read on to know about the risks and benefits of consuming peanuts and does peanuts raises blood sugar.